aidken/python_type_checking/README.md

 an integer?

 ### sales3.py
-[mypy](http://mypy-lang.org/) reports erros on reduce functions.
+[mypy](http://mypy-lang.org/) reports errors on reduce functions.
 My code returns value of int or float correctly, but mypy thinks it is wrong.

 This is understandable.
 Real values will be known when code really executes.